 - Is Mobile Exempt Log Allowed?: Does your company allow exempt logs (local driver/on duty logs)?
 Exempt drivers are not required to create a standard grid log if they meet all requirements of exemptions, nor are they required to take the 30 minute off-duty rest break.

 - Is Short Haul Exception Allowed?: Does your company allow for the 16 hour short haul exception (big day)?
 For drivers of property-carrying CMVs who drive locally, there is an exception to the 14-hour rule in which drivers are eligible to extend their 14 hour day by 2 hours if particular requirements are met.
+See Short Haul Exemption Guidelines for more exemption information.

 The third section of rules covers special driving conditions and exemptions.